stfwi/engineers-tools/readme.md

 The mod has its focus on manual tools:

-- *REDIA Tool* (REal DIAmond covered tool): Simple manual multi tool combining pickaxe, axe, and shovel.
+- *REDIA Tool* (REal DIAmond covered tool): Simple manual multi tool combining pickaxe, axe, shovel, and shears.
 Reference efficiency: Diamond.
 Very efficient when in good condition (about Efficiency III), slow when the durability is low (Efficiency curve configurable).
 Repairable with Diamonds.

   - Right-click action: Place torch.
   - Sneak-right-click ground: Cycle Dirt - Farmland - Coarse Dirt - Grass Path.
   - Sneak-right-click: Shaering of Grass, Vines, Sheep, etc.
   - Sneak while breaking a wood log: Tree felling (also higher durability loss).

-  Please read the community references/credits below.
+  *Please read the community references/credits below*.
 Crafted with iron axe, pickaxe, and shovel, and a diamond.

 - *Ore Crushing Hammer*: Early game ore-to-grit duplication, as known from